kira-sh-org/kira-cli/.work/IDEAS.md

 - [2025-10-11] Kira should be able to generate a list of all the work items in a given status.

 - [2025-10-11] Kira should be able to import data from Jira.

+- [2025-11-29] SQL lite DB to store work items and metadata for faster access of CLI commands.

+- [2025-11-29] Excel to extract reports for a query.

+- [2025-11-29] Command to split a work item into smaller work items.

+- [2025-11-29] Command to bulk update work items that match a pattern.

+- [2025-11-29] A game where you get to shoot kaju with an army of robots from the cli